rconsolo96/Flash-LiDAR-Vehicle-Detection-with-MATLAB-Dataset-and-Deep-Learning-Benchmarks/README.md

 ## Point Cloud Processing, Dataset Download, Deep Learning Models
 [![View <File Exchange Title> on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/182842-flash-lidar-vehicle-detection)

-This repository provides code and workflows to test several state-of-the-art vehicle detection deep learning algorithms —including YOLOX, SalsaNext, RandLA-Net, and VoxelRCNN— on a Flash Lidar dataset.
+This repository provides code and workflows to test several state-of-the-art vehicle detection deep learning algorithms —including YOLOX, SalsaNext, and RandLA-Net— on a Flash Lidar dataset.
 The models are applied to 2D, 3D, and 5-channel data, supporting comprehensive benchmarking and research in autonomous vehicle perception.
-Also included are some point cloud processing techniques applied to the Flash Lidar to perform operations such as converting the raw data to images and point clouds, converting the ground truth bounding boxes to 2D/3D segmentation masks and cuboids, point cloud registration to created 3D assets of the vehicles and their reconstructed meshes, tracking algorithms to improve vehicle detections on video data.
+Also included are some point cloud processing techniques applied to the Flash Lidar to perform operations such as converting the raw data to images and point clouds, converting the ground truth bounding boxes to 2D/3D segmentation masks and cuboids, point cloud registration to create 3D assets of the vehicles and their reconstructed meshes, tracking algorithms to improve vehicle detections on video data.

 ## Dataset Description
 This repository uses a Public Domain dataset collected specifically for benchmarking vehicle detection algorithms using a Flash LiDAR sensor.
 The dataset consists of 35 sequences featuring eight different vehicles—including six four-wheel vehicles and a small plane.
 Each sequence was captured using a 128x128 Flash LiDAR sensor, recording range and intensity information for every detected point.

-The dataset is available in three distinct formats to support a variety of deep learning models:
+The dataset is available in four distinct formats to support a variety of deep learning models:

 ### 2D Image Format: